2008 to 2020

 - ANARGEMA Agence Nationale de Réalisation et Gestion de la Mosquée de l‘Algérie

-Grand Mosque Djamaa El Djazair, Algier is this client's first project.
+Grand Mosque Djamaa El Djazair, Algier is this principal's first project.